What Is Brad Garrett's Net Worth and Salary?

 Garrett is an accomplished voice actor.
 He has voiced characters in a range of both film and television projects, including "Mighty Ducks: The Animated Series," "The Spooktacular New Adventures of Casper," "Biker Mice From Mars," "A Bug's Life," "Finding Nemo," "Ratatouille," "Asterix and the Vikings," "Superman: The Animated Series," "Justice League," "Planes," "Teenage Mutant Ninja Turtles: Out of the Shadows," "Christopher Robin," "Ralph Breaks the Internet," and many others.

-Ahead of the final two seasons of "Everybody Loves Raymond", Ray Romano's salary per episode was raised to a then record-setting $1.8 million per episode.
-At that point Peter Boyle and Doris Roberts were each earning $250,000 per episode and Patricia Heaton was making $450,000.
-Brad Garrett, who was earning $160,000, was not pleased at the size of Romano's pay increase and launched a protest.
-Garret approached studio executives and requested that his $150,000 per-episode salary be raised.
+Ahead of the final two seasons of "Everybody Loves Raymond," Ray Romano's salary per episode was raised to a then record-setting $1.8 million per episode.
+At that point, Peter Boyle and Doris Roberts were each earning $250,000 per episode, and Patricia Heaton was making $450,000.
+Brad Garrett, who was earning $160,000, was not pleased with the size of Romano's pay increase and launched a protest.
+Garrett approached studio executives and requested that his $150,000 per episode salary be raised.
 The studio would not budge and even wrote him out of the upcoming season's first episode.
-At one point the show wrote Garrett out of a number of episodes and filmed an entire episode without him.
+At one point, the show wrote Garrett out of several episodes and filmed an entire episode without him.

-Brad Garrett and the studio ultimately agreed on $250,000 per episode.
-There were 39 total episodes in the last two seasons.
-That worked out to $9.75 million for Brad.
+Garrett and the studio ultimately agreed on $250,000 per episode.
+There were 39 episodes in the last two seasons, which worked out to $9.75 million for Brad.

 Poker